-• Student attendance may also be considered an eligibility criterion for school-sponsored clubs and activities, including but not limited to PBIS activities, field trips, dances and club events.
+- Student attendance may also be considered an eligibility criterion for school-sponsored clubs and activities, including but not limited to PBIS activities, field trips, dances and club events. - A suspended student will not be eligible to participate in schoolsponsored clubs and activities while suspended.